-We invite you to visit our church and worship with us each Sunday at 10:00AM!
+We invite you to visit our church and worship with us each Sunday at 9:00AM!
 Please check our calendar for other fellowship opportunities.
-Our Children's Sunday school and Adult Education classes are held at 8:45 AM in the downstairs classrooms.
+Our Children's Sunday school and Adult Education classes are held at 10:30 AM.
 Sunday School for the youth is held upstairs.
 A nursery is available for childcare during Sunday school and Worship services.

 Mission Statement: In gratitude to God, empowered by the Holy Spirit, we strive to discern what God is calling us to do as we serve Christ in our daily and corporate lives through worship and spiritual formation, education and discipleship, hospitality and fellowship, and mission.
 Putting our faith into action, we seek to create a loving community that God challenges, renews, equips, and sends out into the world to love others, to care for the sick and needy, to demonstrate kindness and mercy, and to work for justice and peace.

 7:00 pm Pastor’s study “What Every Christian